ericbulloch/kwmd/vulnerabilities/broken_access_control.md

 ## Summary

 In short, Broken Access Control vulnerabilities exist because a system doesn't check if a user has permission to perform an action.
 The server should always check if the user has permission to perform the action.
-The system should use role-based access control so that they can only see and do what their roles allow.
+Whether a user is trying to access a resource or perform an action, the system should check if a user is authenticated and authorized to continue.
+Broken Access Control vulnerabilities are so prevelent because authentication and authorization checks, while not hard to implement, are easy to forget or miss.
+They rely on humans to initially set for resources and endpoints and humans are the weakest part of security.